varad2302/Flood-Prediction/README.md

 ## Results
 #### Stage Height Estimation
+We tested our proposed system for Cedar Rapids, Iowa.
 Our experiments showed that features such as vegetation and soil type have little effect on short term flooding and can be disregarded for the prediction module.
 Testing multiple models showed that single output LSTM models perform better than single shot models.
 These models are stable upto lead times of 4 days with a Nash-Sutcliffe Efficiency greater than 0.5.

 #### Flood Mapping
 Each pixel of the inundation map raster is compared with a reference map created by ground-truthing